the-turk/flarum-flamoji/README.md

 ## Features

 - Based on [joeattardi/emoji-button](https://github.com/joeattardi/emoji-button) repository.
-- Add an emoji picker to the text editor.
+- Add an emoji picker to the text editor (compatible with dark mode).
 - Show Twemoji or unicode emojis in the picker.
 - Search emojis in your own language.
 - Add custom emojis to the picker.